-Dear :
+Dear

-We are writing with important information regarding a recent security incident.
-The privacy and security of the personal information we maintain is of the utmost importance to Stanford, Munko & Co., PLLC ("SMC").
-SMC wanted to provide you with information about the incident, explain the services SMC is making available to you, and let you know that we continue to take significant measures to protect your personal information.
+The privacy and security of the personal information we maintain is of the utmost importance to KMB Design Group LLC ("KMB").
+We are writing with important information regarding a recent data security incident that involved some of your information.
+We want to provide you with information about the incident, inform you about the services we are providing to you, and let you know that we continue to take significant measures to protect your information.